Random Effects Model: Assumptions and GLS Estimation

 Random Effects Model with cross-sectional and time-specific effects

-In the equation, the intercept “α” can be considered the mean intercept of all the cross-sections and time periods.
-The cross-sectional effects are given by “μi” where each individual “i” has a different value that is added to the mean intercept “α“.
+In the equation, the intercept “α” is the mean intercept of all the cross-sections and time periods.
+Each individual “i” has a different value added to the mean intercept “α” to give the cross-sectional effects denoted by “μi“.
 Similarly, time-specific effects are represented by “vt” and each time period “t” has a different value that is added to the mean intercept “α“.

 Both the cross-sectional and time-specific effects given by “μi” and “vt” are random error components in the above equations.
 That is, these effects capture the deviations of the individuals (cross-sectional units) and time periods from the mean intercept value of “α“.

 In this model, we have included only the cross-sectional or individual-specific effects using “μi“.
-This “μi” is assumed to be independently and identically distributed with mean “mμ” and variance “σμ2“.
-The error “εit” is the usual residual or idiosyncratic error term that is normally distributed with mean 0 and variance “σε2“.
+The term “μi” is assumed to have a mean of 0 and variance “σμ2“, and is independently and identically distributed.
+The error “εit” is the usual residual or idiosyncratic error term that is independently and identically distributed with mean 0 and variance “σε2“.
 The variances “σμ2” and “σε2” of both the errors are crucial for the estimation of the Random Effects Model.
-These variances are used to apply the GLS transformation in the model.
+Moreover, the model uses these variances to apply the GLS transformation.

 GLS Transformation in the Random Effects Model